Agenda Day 2

 Equal Experts

-8:40 am - 9:10 am OPENING PANEL DISCUSSION: Is Physical Retail Doomed?
+8:40 am - 9:10 am PANEL DISCUSSION: Is Physical Retail Doomed?
 Revisiting the Fundamentals of Customer Excellence to Increase Footfall

 Customers don’t visit stores to analyse the tech stacks and AI capabilities of their favourite brands – they come for memorable experiences which leave them satisfied and excited to return.